mariellemanlulu/resume/README.md

 ## Prerequisites

-Make sure you have all the following:
+Make sure to have all the following:

 - **Markdown** - Learn Markdown in minutes with this [tutorial](https://www.markdowntutorial.com/).
 - **Markdown Editor** - [Dillinger](https://dillinger.io/) is a great online markdown editor.